 Common symptoms in frozen shoulder pain when lying on the shoulder

 - pain when turning the arm outward with the elbow in the side

 - Sometimes there is radiation in the upper arm

 The treatment for a frozen shoulder

 The treatment of a frozen shoulder consists of several aspects.
-In the first instance, we choose pain relief by means of massage.
-Then we look at the range of motion in the shoulder and we will tackle it specifically by mobilizing exercises in the room and exercise room.
-In the treatment we take into account the reactivity of the shoulder together with the phase in which the shoulder is located.
-At the beginning of the treatment period the emphasis lies on relatively painless exercises to increase or maintain mobility.
-At a later stage, it is necessary to optimize the entire chain of motion of the shoulder girdle and more active exercises are performed towards all end positions.
+Initially, we choose pain relief through massage.
+Then we look at the range of motion in the shoulder and address it specifically through mobilizing exercises in the room and exercise room.
+During treatment, we take into account the reactivity of the shoulder along with the stage the shoulder is in.
+At the beginning of the treatment period, the emphasis is on relatively pain-free exercises to increase or maintain mobility.
+At a later stage, it is necessary to optimize the entire chain of motion of the shoulder girdle, and more active exercise is done toward all end positions.
 Sometimes a corticosteroid injection may be chosen.
-Especially in the first phase of the course, this can provide relief from the symptoms.
-In later stages it has little or no added value.
-Other painkillers can possibly provide some relief and provide some rest between treatments.
+Especially in the early stages, this can provide relief of symptoms.
+In later stages, it has little to no added value.
+Other pain relief may possibly provide some relief and provide some rest between treatments.

 "*" indicates required fields